WindRiverLinux23/wrlinux/scripts/gen-image/doc/target_amd-snowyowl-64.README.md

 command to ensure kernel is up to date and reboot, this action is only needed when kernel is upgraded in the repo.
     $ ostree_upgrade.sh -b

+Note, the previous action is only needed when kernel is upgraded in the repo, otherwise it is not needed.

 The images are locked by default, so need unlock firstly:
     $ ostree admin unlock --hotfix